FHA Loans in DC, Maryland, and Virginia: The Ultimate Guide to Low-Down-Payment Homeownership (2026)

 Local Market Insights

-Current Market Conditions (Mid-2025)
+Current Market Conditions (Late 2025-2026)

 Pandemic years flipped Baltimore to match DC's frenzy, hurting FHA buyers.
 But Realtors there, used to FHA success, helped more FHA buyers close than in DC Metro.

 2025 changed everything: stubbornly high rates and prices, combined with the new administration's government job cuts, led to a spike in inventory.
-Buyers now hold power in Arlington, Fairfax, and even upscale Montgomery County—I've seen FHA clients snag homes easily, without the old battles.
+Buyers now hold power in Arlington, Fairfax, and even upscale Montgomery County.
+I've seen FHA clients snag homes easily, without the old battles.

 Get Your Free FHA Mortgage Analysis